ramensoftware/windows-11-notification-center-styling-guide/Themes/WindowGlass/README.md

   "styleConstants[17]": "ElementSysColor3=<SolidColorBrush Color=\"{ThemeResource SystemAccentColorLight3}\" Opacity=\"1\" />",
   "styleConstants[18]": "ElementSysColor4=<SolidColorBrush Color=\"{ThemeResource SystemAccentColorDark1}\" Opacity=\"1\" />"
 }
 ```
 </details>

 ## Alternate Version

-This theme is also availabke with an alternate version that places the media controls on the top of the Action center, instead of the bottom.
+This theme is also available with an alternate version that places the media controls on the top of the Action Center, instead of the bottom.

 ## Action Center
 ![Action Center](Action_Center_2.png)

 <details>
 <summary>Content to import (click to expand)</summary>

 ```json
 {
   "controlStyles[0].target": "Grid#NotificationCenterGrid",
   "controlStyles[0].styles[0]": "Background:=$Background",